Archive for the ‘Cash Flow Management’ Category

 Most business owners are too busy with their businesses to believe they need or have time for any of these activities.
 The assumption is that if they get in some sort of cash flow bind, they can borrow their way out of it.

-The reality is that Business Financing for distressed cash flow is a hard ticket to come by these days and some of the forms it comes in if you can find it are very pricey.
+The reality is that business financing for distressed cash flow is a hard ticket to come by these days and some of the forms it comes in if you can find it are very pricey.

 The recession is far from over.
 Financial markets are basically in disarray and have become completely unpredictable.